-London is a world-class destination for shoppers from all across the globe with hundreds if not thousands of places to buy something to take home.
+London is a favourite destination for shoppers from around the world with thousands of stores big and small!

 Harrods

 Why is Harrods so famous?
-Partly because of its age as Harrods was founded in 1834.
+Partly because of its age (almost 200 years old!) and partly because of its size.

-Partly, also, because of its size as Harrods spans a 5-acre site and holds over one million square feet of selling space – with over 330 different departments located inside.
+Harrods spans a 5-acre site and holds over one million square feet of selling space making it the largest department store in the UK.

-It also contains over 20 cafes, restaurants, and bars, including one of the best afternoon teas in London.
+It holds over 330 different departments and over 20 cafes, restaurants, and bars, and offers one of my favourite afternoon teas in London

 Address: 87 - 135 Brompton Road, Knightsbridge, London SW1X 7XL